buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IfcSchema/IfcClassInformation.md

 # IfcClassInformation class

-Metadata container for entities of an IfcSchema
+Simplistic metadata container for entities of an IfcSchema

 ```csharp
 public class IfcClassInformation